Santa Clara County Name Change – Process & Steps

 Change Your California ID and Official Records

 Before you go to get your State ID or Driver’s License in your New Legal Name, make sure your Social Security Account already reflects your New Legal Name.
 That’s because the DMV is going to check your computer records at SSA before allowing you to get your DMV ID Name Changed.
 So, do Social Security first if you need to fix your name there.
 Then get your California ID.

 DMV has other requirements you’ll need to meet and you can find them on the DMV website.
 Make sure you look up and gather all the documents you’ll need to get the California ID you’re after.
 Real ID has very different requirements than other types.
 You can waste A LOT of time by bringing in the wrong items, so spend a little time online or on the phone to get a clear list of what you need before going down there.
 Tip: Get as much done online on their website as possible, before you go to one of the DMV offices near you.

 There is a very large Passport Office in Santa Clara County, where you can get your Name Change Passport processed very efficiently.
 The Santa Clara County Passport Agency is part of the US Department of State which issues the US Passports.
 Many other places can process your Passport Application, including private services and many US Post Offices.
 They will require that you provide a Certified Copy of your Name Change Document (Court Order) along with their Application and the other documentation they require.
 Their website will also give you options to apply online and by mail.

-After the Passport Agent has reviewed your Certified Copy, you will get it back to use again elsewhere or keep it in a safe place.
+After the Passport Agent has reviewed your Certified Copy, you will get it back to use again elsewhere or keep in a safe place.
 They won’t keep your Certified Copy.
 It’s yours.